 Row 3 (L-R) Team Green Girls, Team Holoceon, Team Nature Nerds

-Please meet our PGC Class of 2016 selected from a global pool of nearly 4,300 participants from across the United States and 37 countries.
-Finalists were selected based on points accrued, depth and breadth of engagement, number of challenge wins, quality of work, and a final exam and video recap of their 30-day journey.
+Please meet our PGC Class of 2018, selected from a global pool of 6,000 participants representing 740 campuses in 49 states and 56 countries.
+Thirteen extraordinary young leaders who excelled throughout the 30-day challenge will join Turning Green in San Francisco from Nov 15-18 to compete for the title of PGC 2018 Champion and the PGC Grand Prize package.
+Finalists were selected based on points accrued, depth and breadth of engagement, number of challenge wins, quality of work, and a final exam and video recap of their PGC journey.

-On the last day of the PGC Finals, each finalist presented their PGC experience to an audience and a panel of esteemed judges.
-The judges selected the PGC 2016 Champion, Tamsin Stringer, Second Place, Maria Perez, and Third Place, Taylor Carrobis.
-The winner was gifted with a fabulous Grand Prize package valued at more than $12,000 and the opportunity to hold a leadership position with Turning Green Student Advisory Board in the coming year 2017.
+On the last day of the PGC Finals, each finalist will present their PGC experience to an audience and a panel of esteemed judges.
+One finalist will be named PGC 2018 Champion and win a Grand Prize package valued at $10,000, and the opportunity to hold a leadership position with the Turning Green Student Advisory Board.

-PGC works to mobilize powerful student leaders while supporting them in their efforts to achieve tangible, impactful and sweeping change.
-Our goal is that they each young leader returns to their campuses informed, inspired and mobilized, and eager to lead the change they wish to see in the world.
+PGC works to empower student leaders while supporting them in their efforts to achieve tangible and impactful change.
+Our goal is that they each student leader returns to their campus informed, inspired and mobilized, eager to lead the change they wish to see in the world.

 The PGC participants form a diverse collective of students from hundreds of schools around the world including India, Nigeria, Uzbekistan, Belgium, China, Italy, South Korea, Vietnam, Pakistan, Rwanda, Germany, Uruguay and many more.
 They all completed rigorous daily challenges on wide-ranging sustainability-related themes, demonstrating and acting upon a common passion for cultivating a healthy, just, thriving planet.